 KLAY started organically and with the support of some very kind friends who encouraged me to get the things I had been making out there.
 Friends and friends of friends started buying pieces I made, and it just grew from there.

 The process of the designs of KLAY items comes from a desire to have practical and beautiful things that get better over time that I want to have myself.
 In order to have an item that lasts and is treasured, the process of how that item is constructed is really important to me.
-For example, with the cushions, they are not just stuffed with feathers or cushion fluff, to get my ideal forms is a labour intensive process, I hand sculpt these from often 5 different layers.
+For example, with the sculptural cushions, they are not just stuffed with feathers or cushion fluff, to get my ideal forms is a labour intensive process, I hand sculpt these from 5 different layers.
 The final cushion is a result of many discarded samples and a lot of creative thinking about texture, weight and durability.

 The cushions are items that I made for myself as a treat, but also something that I could sit on while sewing or have in bed as a head prop for reading.